schildner/udacity-azure-course-project2/README.md

 4. Add new key to your GitHub profile (Settings, GPG keys, add new), paste the key and add some name - could be anything.

-5. Clone this repository into your azure cloud shell:
+5. Fork this repository and clone it into your azure cloud shell.
+Adapt the URL to match your forked repo:

 ```bash
 user@Azure:~/ git clone git@github.com:schildner/udacity-azure-course-project2.git